robotics-upo/Hunav_isaac_wrapper/README.md

 #### Simulation

-- Agent states (position, behavior, animation) are updated every physics step.
+- Agent states (position, behavior, animation) are updated on every physics step.
 - The robot can be teleoperated in real-time, and agents navigate according to their goals and behaviors.

 #### ROS 2 Navigation (Nav2) – Carter Robot Only